 End-of-Term Transmissions are used to report the enrollment of late registering students and students who have withdrawn or changed status.
 This transmission should be scheduled no later than two weeks after classes end and no more than 45 days after your previous transmission to the Clearinghouse.
-If possible, report graduates with an enrollment status of “G” in this file and a status start date equal to the term end date or last date of attendance.
-Otherwise, “G” records should be submitted via the Graduates Only Transmission or the DegreeVerify service.
+If possible, report graduates with an enrollment status of “G” in this file for the completed program (002 record) and at the campus level (001 record), where applicable.
+The Graduated status start date should be equal to the last date of attendance or term end date.
+Otherwise, “G” records can be submitted via the Graduates Only Transmission.

 Graduates Only Transmissions

 Graduates Only transmissions should be used if graduating students are not included in your End-of-Term transmission.
-According to 150 percent federal reporting requirements, in order for the program to be closed out, the Graduates Only transmission MUST include the graduated status at the program level for each student.
+According to 150 percent federal reporting requirements, in order for the program to be closed out, the Graduates Only transmission MUST include the graduated status on the completed program (002 record) for each student.

-If your graduation records are not reported with the appropriate “G” status and CIP code information in either your End-of-Term or Graduates Only transmission, the Clearinghouse will not report your students as having separated from your school until your fall First-of-Term transmission.
+If your graduation records are not reported with the appropriate “G” status and for the completed program (002 record) in either your End of Term or Graduates Only transmission, the Clearinghouse will not report your students as having separated from your school until your fall First-of-Term transmission.
 By that time, much of the six-month repayment grace period may have passed, leaving little time for lenders to notify students of their repayment obligations and deadlines.
 Additionally, failure to report “G” statuses can negatively impact a borrower and may result in Department of Education sanctions.

 If you are an active DegreeVerify participant, you should transmit a degree/certificate file to the Clearinghouse at least once after each conferral period, as soon as most of your degrees/certificates have been officially posted (usually within four to six weeks after your degree/certificate conferral date).
 According to 150 percent federal reporting requirements, you MUST include CIP codes at the program level for each graduating student in order to close out the records.
 You can send additional files at any time, in order to capture late conferrals or changes to previously reported degree/certificate records.